jdittrich/userNeedResearchBook/text/dataAnalysis.md

 1. **Top-Down**: You first name the groups and write the titles and then sort pieces of data into the groups hereafter
 2. **Bottom-Up**: You first group pieces of data which seem to share a similar theme and then give the group a comprehensive title which states the topic shared by the underlying pieces of data.

-We are going to use mainly the 2nd way, doing a so called »bottom-up« analysis.
+We are going to use mainly the 2nd way, doing a so called “bottom-up” analysis.
 In a bottom-up analysis, the themes depend on the data, but also on your interpretation of the data.

-In the analysis we may start with grouping similar data together – like these two lines:
+In the analysis we may start with grouping similar data together—like these two lines:

-> - *Data:*  »I look on google images how other calendars look like«
+> - *Data:*  “I look on google images how other calendars look like”
 > - *Data:*  Browses through the book to see…

 Then we give that data a headline and name the topic:

 >- **Theme:** Use other’s work  for inspiration
->	- *Data:* »I look on google images how other calendars look like«
+>	- *Data:* “I look on google images how other calendars look like”
 >	- *Data:*  Browses through the book to see…

 When we come across a piece of data which shares the topic, we can add it to the group, too:

 >- *Theme:* use other’s work  for inspiration
 >	- *Data*:  Searches on amazon to see how covers of books about the same topic look like**
->	- *Data:* »I look on google images how other calendars look like«
+>	- *Data:* “I look on google images how other calendars look like”
 >	- *Data:*  Browses through the book to see…

 This is a rather simplified overview of the process: In contrast to this example,